Kgaogel09/Kgaogel09/README.md

 # Aweh, I'm Thorn 😉

-Frontend Developer with 5+ years of experience building fast, reliable, and user-focused interfaces.
+Self-Taught Frontend Developer with 5+ years of experience building fast, reliable, and user-focused interfaces.
 I work mostly with React, Next.js, Angular, and TypeScript, and I enjoy turning complex UI ideas into clean, scalable products.

 I’m big on performance, design systems, and writing code that's easy to maintain.